(last updated July, 2012)

 III.
 Field of Interest

-The Field of Interest of the Society is the theory, concepts, and techniques of science and engineering as applied to sensing the earth, oceans, atmosphere and space, and the processing, interpretation and dissemination of this information.
+The fields of interest of the GRS Society are the theory, concepts, and techniques of science and engineering as they apply to the remote sensing of the earth, oceans, atmosphere, and space, as well as the processing, interpretation and dissemination of this information.

 The Field of Interest of the Society may be enlarged, reduced, or shifted moderately as the needs of the occasion indicate with the provision that if it overlaps the field of interest of another Society to the extent that interference occurs, the Technical Activities Board may draw up more exact lines of demarcation, and that if some other Society wishes to enlarge its field to the disadvantage of this Society, that this Society will reasonably and in good faith consider the proposals and abide by any decision of the Technical Activities Board.